 Beginner’s Guide to Ethereum mining

-Getting started with Ethereum Mining is now easier than ever.
-All you need is a Graphics Processing Unit (GPU) and you can start earning money!
+Getting started with Ethereum Mining is pretty easy.
+All you need is a Graphics Processing Unit (GPU) and you can start generating Ether.
+In this post I’m going to cover what Ethereum mining is in a nutshell and what you need to do in order to mine Ethereum profitably.

 - Step 1 – Install your GPUs and set up your computer